cisco/cisco-network-puppet-module/README.md

 This provider allows raw configurations to be managed by Puppet.
 It serves as a stopgap until specialized types are created.
 It has the following limitations:

 * The input message buffer is limited to 500KB.
 Large configurations are often easier to debug if broken up into multiple smaller resource blocks.
+* The cisco_command_config configuration block must use the same syntax as displayed by the `show running-config` command on the switch.
+In some cases, configuration commands that omit optional keywords when entered may actually appear with a different syntax when displayed by `show running-config`; for example, some access-list entries may be configured without a sequence number but yet an implicit sequence number is created regardless.
+This then creates an idempotency problem because there is a mismatch between `show running-config` and the manifest.
+The solution in this case is for the manifest to include explicit sequence numbers for the affected access-list entries.
 * Order is important.
 Some dependent commands may fail if their associated `feature` configuration is not enabled first.
 Use Puppet's `before`, `after`, or `require` keywords to establish dependencies between blocks.
 * Indentation counts!
 It implies sub-mode configuration.
 Use the switch's running-config as a guide and do not indent configurations that are not normally indented.
 Do not use tabs to indent.
 * Inline comments must be prefixed by '!' or '#'.